Educator Preparation Programs

 - If your state is not yet involved in edTPA, contact email@example.com to express your interest in getting involved and for advice on first steps.

-- If you are a teacher candidate at a participating teacher preparation program and are looking for advice, information, or instruction regarding assessment submission, refer to the Candidate Registration website.
+If you are a teacher candidate at a participating teacher preparation program and are looking for advice, information or instructions regarding assessment submission, please visit the www.edTPA.com candidate registation website.
+This site also contains program policies and operational support resources for candidates and faculty.

 - Check our Participation Map to determine whether your state is already involved in edTPA.